Joseph Medill Patterson: Career

-After his father died, Patterson took over the management of the Tribune.
+After his father died in 1910, Patterson took over the management of the Tribune.
 He had a dispute about how to run the Tribune with his cousin, Robert R. McCormick.
-After World War I ended, he visited London and observed a newspaper in tabloid form for the first time.
-Patterson moved to New York City and founded the New York Daily News as a tabloid on June 26, 1919, with McCormick as co-editor and publisher.
-However, the two were unable to resolve their dispute, so in 1925 Patterson ceded full authority over the Tribune to McCormick in return for full control of the Daily News.
+After World War I ended and he returned from military service, he visited London and observed a newspaper in tabloid form for the first time.
+Patterson moved to New York City and founded the New York Daily News (first called the New York Illustrated News) as a tabloid that debuted June 26, 1919, with McCormick as co-editor and publisher.
+William H. Field (the Tribune's second vice president) had begun preparation for the tabloid's debut beginning in September 1918.
+In 1924, McCormick and Patterson co-founded Liberty magazine, which they sold to Bernarr MacFadden in April 1931.
+In 1925 Patterson ceded full authority over the Tribune to McCormick in return for full control of the Daily News.